sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 #### UML Diagram
 ![alt text](Images/Use%20Cases-Secrets.png)

-### 4. Manage Passwords (Subset of Secrets)
+### 4. Manage Passwords

 #### Backstory

 This data flow concerns the management of *Password.*  When we use *Password* here we are referring to *Passwords* that are use for authenicating to third party sites or applications.
-Secrets Managers and Password Managers are oftern used interchangebly although most modern managers are designed to secure much more than just credentials.
-Having said that, managing *Passwords* is still a very important use case for modern secret managers as good password generation is an effective way to ensure the end user does not engage in unsafe practices such as sharing and/or using weak *Passwords*.
+The terms Secrets Managers and Password Managers are often used interchangebly although most modern managers are designed store Secrets outside of just credentials.
+In gerneral *Password* management can be really consdierd an extension to Secrets management.
+Managing *Passwords* is still a very important data flow to secret managers as it is an effective way to ensure the end user does not engage in unsafe practices such as sharing and/or using weak *Passwords*.

 #### Use Cases

 * Password Generation - End user has a *Password* randomly created for them that also meets minimum complexity requirements set by the end use.